 It's a Concept Album built around a character named The Thin White Duke, a character Bowie thought up while writing a story called "The Return of the Thin White Duke" during the filming of The Man Who Fell to Earth, a still of which is used for the album cover.
 This eventually resulted in this music album, influenced by Krautrock music, which would be explored much closer in the Berlin albums that followed.
 The best known song from the album is "Golden Years".

 The album, its accompanying tour, and a handful of interviews Bowie gave around the time of its release were the subject of controversy, as Bowie, apparently Lost in Character as the Duke,note made statements supporting Fascism and made a gesture at a Victoria Station concert that was interpreted as a Nazi salute (however, Bowie claimed he was photographed in the middle of a wave to the audience, and people who were in the audience at the time, including Gary Numan, have supported this explanation).
 It is unlikely that Bowie ever sincerely believed in Fascism: he was working with a racially integrated band at this time, and he chose to cover "Wild Is the Wind" on this album due to his admiration of Nina Simone, an American singer, pianist, and civil rights activist who had also covered the song.
-Later, in 1983, he criticised both racism against Aboriginal people in Australia and MTV's unwillingness to play videos by Black artists at the time, which is credited with helping enable the subsequent mega-stardom of artists such as Prince and Michael Jackson, both of whom had previously faced issues with getting their music videos on the air.
+Later, in 1983, he criticised both racism against Aboriginal people in Australia and MTV's unwillingness to play videos by Black artists at the time, which is credited with helping enable the subsequent mega-stardom of black artists artists such as Prince and Michael Jackson, both of whom had previously faced issues with getting their music videos on the air.
 The controversy over Bowie's behaviour during the Thin White Duke era ultimately died down to a large extent as evidence mounted that Bowie himself was neither a racist nor a Fascist.
 "Golden Years" was also such a hit on the R&B charts that Bowie was one of the few white artists invited to perform on Soul Train.

 - "Station to Station" (10:14)